 Use Laundry Detergent and Water

-In a container, mix a scoop of ACTIVE detergent with water.
-Use a brush or a cloth to apply the solution onto the stain.
-If necessary, you can brush the area gently with the brush.
 Allow it to sit for at least 30 minutes.
 Blot it dry with a cloth or a paper towel and allow the shoe to dry.

 Use a Commercial Stain Remover

-In some cases, you might need to purchase a commercial stain remover.
-Just make sure that it is compatible with your running shoes (i.e. material) before applying.
-Depending on the product, you might need to rinse it off with water afterward.
+Just make sure that it is compatible with your running shoes or trail runners before applying.
+Depending on the product, you might need to rinse off the cleaning solution with water afterward.

 Put them in the Freezer